Paul's Credentials as a Jew

 The hearing of Paul's case before Festus and Agrippa had now begun.
 Standing around were all the notable citizens of Caesarea, including the chief officers of the Roman army.
 Festus opened the hearing by requesting Agrippa's counsel on what formal charges Paul should face when he appeared before the emperor's court in Rome.
 Agrippa responded by inviting Paul to speak in his own defense.

 Paul then stretched forth his hand, no doubt in a salute expressing respect for the mighty rulers before him, and began his speech in a manner exactly appropriate to the occasion.
-Without sinking into flattery, he expressed gratitude that Agrippa had consented to be his judge, for he knew that Agrippa was an expert on all questions important to the Jews.
+Without sinking into flattery, he expressed gratitude that Agrippa had consented to hear his case, for he knew that Agrippa was an expert on all questions important to the Jews.
 He implied that from such a man he could expect sympathy and fairness.
 Many commentators have noted that in this speech before Agrippa, Paul departed from his usual style and adopted a language that was highly formal and literary.
-Evidently, he had put much time into preparation of his words.

 Paul started off by countering the accusation that Christianity was an illegal sect.
 As we have noted before, the Romans granted the Jewish religion official recognition.
 The Jews therefore had a right to pursue their religious customs without fear of Roman interference or censure.
-In answer to the Jewish leaders who painted Paul's religion as something outside the law, Paul declared that from the beginning of his life, he had always been a strict Jew within the tradition of the Pharisees.
+In answer to the Jewish leaders who painted Paul's religion as something outside the law, Paul declared that from the beginning of his life, he had always been loyal to his religious heritage.
 His enemies, if they were willing to tell the truth, could be called as witnesses to verify this claim.
-Paul was speaking here not just of his youth, but of his whole life.
-In conduct and beliefs, he was, so far as Roman law was concerned, still a Jew and a Pharisee.
+They could confirm that in his "manner of life," he was "from his youth," and presumably until now, a Pharisee.
+Therefore, he was, so far as Roman law was concerned, still within the fold of Jewish religion.

 Paul then focused on the chief point of contention between himself and his adversaries—whether Jesus rose from the dead.
 Paul did not actually refer to Jesus' resurrection.
 Rather, he alluded to it when he said that he was standing on trial because he held to "the hope of the promise made of God unto our fathers."
 The hope he meant was the hope of living again after death, the same hope that had always motivated the people of Israel to serve God diligently, so that they might share in the resurrection of the just.
 When the church supported this hope by proclaiming that one man had already risen from the dead, it was positioning itself in the mainstream of Jewish religion.
 Paul went no further in affirming the resurrection of Christ except to ask Agrippa the simple question, why would you find it incredible?